-The best place to start is by scrutinising your current superannuation fund (or funds if you’ve had multiple employers) and make sure that you don’t have super spread out over a few accounts.
+The best place to start is by scrutinising your current superannuation fund (or funds if you’ve had multiple employers) and making sure that you don’t have super spread out over a few accounts.
 If you do, you can get a form called a ‘portability form’ from the Australian Tax Office that will help you roll over your super into a single fund.

 The next step to set up your sole superannuation fund is to lock in an account that has low fees.
 Unfortunately, all super accounts charge fees and the more you’re charged, the less cash you’ll have to splash when you retire.

 Some people choose superannuation funds with higher fees because of the impression that it may achieve a higher return on investments.
 Keep in mind that higher fees won’t guarantee a higher return, so it’s a wise move to switch to a fund with low fees.

 Even something minor like a 0.5% difference in account fees may sound insignificant, but think about the impact that 0.5% will make in decades to come – it could literally starve your eventual total by tens of thousands of dollars.